Questions and Answers on Avian Influenza (“Bird Flu”)

 The risk of humans contracting avian flu is very low, according to the Centers for Disease Control and Prevention (CDC).
 Scientists say bird flu is not easily transmitted from birds to humans.

-3. Do other birds get avian influenza?
+3. Do other birds and mammals get avian influenza?

 4. If a person gets “bird flu,” can he or she give it easily to other human beings?